jshiju/RepData_PeerAssessment2/ReproResearch_Proj2.md

 ```

 ![plot of chunk unnamed-chunk-12](figure/unnamed-chunk-12-1.png)
-Figure (3) - Property and cropr damaage by weather event types
+Figure (3) - Property and crop damage by weather event types

 Based on the above histograms, we find that **flood** and **hurricane/typhoon** cause most property damage; **drought** and **flood** causes most crop damage in the United States from 1995 to 2011.